-In regions where $g_K$ is constant but some massive gauge fields are non-zero, the charges described above are well-defined but are not constants of motion anymore.
-For example, in section \ref{ChargeVariation} it is shown that $q_\kil (s)$ evolves as \beq \frac{\dd}{\dd s} \; q_\kil (s) \ = \ A^a(\dot{\gamma}_M) \ g_P ( [ \kil , \, e_a], \, p ) \eeq along a higher-dimensional geodesic $\gamma (s)$ with momentum $p(s)$.
-So the test particle's electromagnetic-like $\kil$-charge may vary when $A^a$ is non-zero and the associated the gauge boson is $\kil$-charged (i.e. $[ \kil , \, e_a] \neq 0$ as a vector field on $K$).
+In regions where the internal metric $g_K$ is constant but some massive gauge fields are non-zero, the charges described above are well-defined but are not constants of motion anymore.
+For example, section \ref{ChargeVariation} shows that an electromagnetic-like charge evolves as \beq \frac{\dd}{\dd s} \; q_\kil (s) \ = \ A^a(\dot{\gamma}_M) \ g_P ( [ \kil , \, e_a], \, p ) \eeq along a higher-dimensional geodesic $\gamma (s)$ with momentum $p(s)$.
+So the test particle's $\kil$-charge may vary when $A^a$ is non-zero and the associated gauge boson is $\kil$-charged (i.e. when $[ \kil , \, e_a] \neq 0$ as a vector field on $K$).
 This effect apparently has not been reported before.
 It agrees with the physical fact that interactions mediated by massive, charged gauge bosons, such as the Standard Model's W bosons, can modify the charge of particles.

 The charge variation formula can be extended to the scalars associated to the simple summands $\mathfrak{a}_r$ in the Killing algebra of $g_K$.
 This variation is different from the rotation of isospin along a geodesic found in \cite{Kerner, Wong} and reviewed in \cite{HZ}.
 More details in section \ref{ChargeVariation}.